wavefrontHQ/docs/pages/doc/metrics_security.md

 * When a user belonging to group `Contractors` runs a query for `cpu.usage` tagged with `env=dev`, this access matches Rule 1 (**Contractors can access dev environment metrics**) and access is granted.
 * But when the user issues a query for `cpu.usage` tagged with `env=prod`, this access does not match Rule 1.
 Rule 2 (**Contractors cannot access any other metrics**) acts as a catch-all for users of group `Contractors` and denies them access to this metric.

+{% include note.html content="Because the first rule (**Contractors can access dev environment metrics**) uses only point tags/sources as metrics dimensions, the users in the Contractors group will not see metrics in the Metrics Browser and when they create queries, autocomplete will not work for them."%}

 ### Example: Restrict Access for a User Role